 - If you are planning to migrate or study in Canada, Australia, USA or New Zealand.

 IELTS registration process is quite simpler and can be done in both online and offline modes.
 In order to register for IELTS, you need to visit the official website and click on “book a test” option.
 Then, you will be required to select a country and nearest location after which you can choose your preferred type as well as the date you want to take the exam.
-Here are the major steps you need to follow to register for the exam.
-Then, you can fill the application form with required details, upload the documents and also pay the registration fee of 13,250 INR.
+Once you follow the major steps needed to register for the exam, you can fill the application form with required details, upload the documents and also pay the registration fee of 13,250 INR.

 If you are unable to submit your IELTS application online, then you can simply download the registration form from the official website of the exam and fill at the British Council office.
 You can fill the application at the office in person and submit your payment fee of 13,250 INR through credit card, debit card, demand draft or ICICI bank deposit slip.